 Keywords: Time series, Imputation

 Abstract: Missing data imputation through distribution alignment has demonstrated advantages for non-temporal datasets but exhibits suboptimal performance in time-series applications.
-The primary obstacle is crafting a discrepancy measure that simultaneously (1) $\textit{captures temporal pattern}$—accounting for patterns such as periodicities and temporal dependencies inherent in time-series—and (2) $\textit{accommodates non-stationarity}$, ensuring robustness amidst multiple coexisting temporal patterns.
-In response to these challenges, we introduce the Proximal Spectrum Wasserstein (PSW) discrepancy based on the stochastic optimal transport framework, which incorporates a pairwise spectral distance to encapsulate temporal patterns, coupled with selective matching regularization to accommodate non-stationarity.
-Building upon PSW, we develop the PSW for Imputation (PSW-I) framework, which iteratively refines imputation results by minimizing the PSW discrepancy.
-Extensive experiments demonstrate that PSW-I effectively addresses these challenges and significantly outperforms prevailing time-series imputation methods.
+The primary obstacle is crafting a discrepancy measure that simultaneously (1) captures temporal patterns—accounting for periodicity and temporal dependencies inherent in time-series—and (2) accommodates non-stationarity, ensuring robustness amidst multiple coexisting temporal patterns.
+In response to these challenges, we introduce the Proximal Spectrum Wasserstein (PSW) discrepancy, a novel discrepancy tailored for comparing two \textit{sets} of time-series based on optimal transport.
+It incorporates a pairwise spectral distance to encapsulate temporal patterns, and a selective matching regularization to accommodate non-stationarity.
+Subsequently, we develop the PSW for Imputation (PSW-I) framework, which iteratively refines imputation results by minimizing the PSW discrepancy.
+Extensive experiments demonstrate that PSW-I effectively accommodates temporal patterns and non-stationarity, outperforming prevailing time-series imputation methods.
+Code is available at https://github.com/FMLYD/PSW-I.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics.